Thayer Scale Testing

 “Our old feed bin wouldn’t allow one base material to flow reliably,” says Jeffrey Bailor, technology man- ager for Hain.
 “The material would bridge terribly, and operators would have to intervene with rods and hammers to get the material to flow.
 Additionally, because of the operator intervention, we had a lot of material breakage.”

-Trying out equipment
+Trying out testing material flow equipment

-To figure out a solution to the flow issues, the company brought its base material, as well as two new seasonings that Hain hadn’t worked with before, to Thayer Scale’s Material Test Center.
+To figure out a solution to the material flow issues, the company brought its base material, as well as two new seasonings that Hain hadn’t worked with before, to Thayer Scale’s Material Testing Center.
 Thayer Scale, Pembroke, MA, is a supplier and manufacturer of bulk solids flow control and feeding equipment.

 The supplier has an 1,800- square-foot test center that was overhauled in 2019.
 The facility features volumetric screw feeders, loss-in-weight screw feeders, loss- in-weight vibratory feeders, weigh-belt feeders, large-volume supply hoppers, an outdoor conveyor belt with belt scales, and other equipment.
 All of the equipment can be rearranged and modified to create a suitable test environment to match the customer’s application.